nypublicradio/audiogram/SERVER.md

 If you run Audiogram on a remote server, you need to make sure you can access it.
 For example, if you're using Amazon EC2, you need to allow inbound HTTP traffic on port 8888, or whichever port you're using instead.

 The flip side is that you probably want to make sure other people CAN'T access it.
 Otherwise a random person (or more likely a random robot) can view your Audiogram editor in their browser, and possibly spam it or worse.
 The simplest way to do this is to limit access by IP address so that, for example, only computers in your office can access it.
-But you can also add whatever authentication middleware you want.
+You can also use a basic HTTP auth strategy with the `authFile` setting (see above).
+But you can also add whatever other authentication middleware you want.
 For some thoughts on how to do that, check out the [Developer Notes](DEVELOPERS.md#require-users-to-log-in).

 If you've set `redisHost` to a specific destination, you also need to make sure that all your instances can connect to it over port 6379.

 ## Advanced customization

 This may not suit you.
 Maybe you don't want to use S3.
-Maybe you need to add password protection.
+Maybe you need to add "Log in with Twitter" functionality.
 Maybe you have other ideas.
 For some advice on how to modify this for your needs, check out the [Developer Notes](DEVELOPERS.md).